Read time: 9 mins

 Wall mounted rangehoods are the most common type of exhaust range hood for a home kitchen because they are generally the most affordable and can be conveniently placed in most kitchens.

 A wall-mounted rangehood works by taking the fumes from the cooking area and moving them to a vent that is typically positioned on top of the range hood or within the wall it is mounted to.
-These types of Rangehoods are most commonly installed into the cabinets above your cooktop however other types of wall-mounted range hoods are becoming more popular in modern kitchens.
+These types of Rangehoods are most commonly placed into the cabinets above your cooktop however other types of wall-mounted range hoods are becoming more popular in modern kitchens.

 The ducting for a wall-mounted range hood is typically placed in a vicinity of the range hood that is easily accessible and out of the way from cooking.
 This is commonly within the above cabinetry or within the adjacent wall.
 Traditionally the ducting will deposit smoke from an exit on the side of the house, on the roof, or both.